CHAMPION316/Riddle-Me-Batman/README.md

 \
 &nbsp;

 * The score image list the top 5 players who were able to guess the most DC characters ever.
+If a user surpasses the score of of anyone of the top 5 players they will be added to the top 5 list and remove those that have the lowest score.

 \
 &nbsp;